RyanReedKnight/Notes-and-instructions/Nginx/Configuring-Two-EC2-Instances-with-Nginx.md

         return res.data;
 }
 ```
-  The config I would use when setting up Nginx the pass the calls to ec2-B.com would be as follows (note the
+  The config I would use when setting up Nginx to pass the calls to ec2-B.com would be as follows (note the
   Spring Boot app is configured to run on port 5000).
  ```
  # ec2-B.conf